orbant12/PocketProtect/README.md

 # Pocket Protect

-(Avalible on App Store and Play Store !)
+(Will be avalible on App Store and Play Store !)

 ### Feature Showcase Video